awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 **MAXERROR**
 By default, the first time COPY encounters an error, the command fails and returns an error message\.
 To save time during testing, you can use the MAXERROR option to instruct COPY to skip a specified number of errors before it fails\.
 Because we expect errors the first time we test loading the CUSTOMER table data, add `maxerror 10` to the COPY command\.

-To test using the FIXEDWIDTH and MAXERROR options, execute the following command\.
+To test using the FIXEDWIDTH and MAXERROR options, run the following command\.

 ```
 copy customer